Working out a budget

 If you are handling money you will need a bank account.
-Most banks have services for the not-for-profit sector (e.g. Bank of Scotland, The Co-operative Bank) and some specialise in it (e.g. Unity Trust, Triodos, Charity Bank).
+Some banks have services for the not-for-profit sector.

 - Community Accountancy Self Help (CASH): a useful website with factsheets covering a wide range of financial matters, including budgets

-- CAPlus Community Accounting: also has a lot of useful guidance about managing your finances, including a simple accounts template.
+- CAPlus Community Accounting: also has a lot of useful guidance about managing your finances.